 tar xvfz prometheus-*.tar.gz cd prometheus-*

 Prometheus collects metrics from targets by scraping metrics HTTP endpoints.
 Since Prometheus exposes data in the same manner about itself, it can also scrape and monitor its own health.

 While a Prometheus server that collects only data about itself is not very

-useful in practice, it is a good starting example.
+useful, it is a good starting example.
 Save the following basic

 Prometheus configuration as a file named

 global: scrape_interval: 15s # By default, scrape targets every 15 seconds. # Attach these labels to any time series or alerts when communicating with # external systems (federation, remote storage, Alertmanager). external_labels: monitor: 'codelab-monitor' # A scrape configuration containing exactly one endpoint to scrape: # Here it's Prometheus itself. scrape_configs: # The job name is added as a label `job=<job_name>` to any timeseries scraped from this config. - job_name: 'prometheus' # Override the global default and scrape targets from this job every 5 seconds. scrape_interval: 5s static_configs: - targets: ['localhost:9090']

 For a complete specification of configuration options, see the configuration documentation.